NrgXnat/protocols/README.md

 # Visits & Protocols Plugin for XNAT 1.7 #

-This is a fork of the Visits & Protocols module for XNAT 1.6.5 implemented as an XNAT 1.7 plugin.
+This is a fork of the Visits & Protocols module from XNAT 1.6.5 implemented as an XNAT 1.7 plugin.

+The latest built versions of this plugin can be downloaded here: http://marketplace.xnat.org/plugin/visits-protocols-plugin-alpha-xnat-1-7/

-Some documentation in the form of a presentation I'm giving at the XNAT Workshop 2016:
+Here is some documentation in the form of a presentation I've given at the 2016 XNAT Workshop:

 https://docs.google.com/presentation/d/1Vkc3hSc76spnuYlXJcaNimP1r-_0MKeWIIrsKpbnGc8/edit?usp=sharing

+Formal Wiki documentation on the plugin is in the works following an official release of core XNAT 1.7

 # Building #